Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Experiments

 \subsection{Stealthiness of poisoned samples}

-Similar to traditional poisoning attacks, we aim for the poisoned samples generated by DPA to be imperceptible to the human eye.
 In this section, we verify the low attack cost characteristic of DPA and thereby achieve the stealthiness of the poisoned samples.
 DPA has a significant advantage over traditional data poisoning methods, it requires only a minimal perturbation cost, such as $\epsilon=3/255$, to achieve excellent results.
 In contrast, data poisoning methods with $l_{\infty}$ norm constraints, such as EM and REM, do not demonstrate effectiveness at this level of perturbation.

 By contrasting the classification accuracy of adversarial samples between the poisoned and clean models, we present the effectiveness of DPA in a more intuitive form.
-Table \ref{tab:compare scale} presents the classification accuracy of the model against different adversarial samples after being subjected to poisoning attacks with varying perturbation radii, it shows that the EM and REM methods do not fully take effect when $\epsilon$ are as low as $3/255$ or even $5/255$ across different models, at least $\epsilon=8/255$ to exhibit aggressiveness.
+Table \ref{tab:compare scale} presents the classification accuracy of the model against different adversarial samples after being subjected to poisoning attacks with varying perturbation radii, where all adversarial samples' perturbation radii are set to 1/255.
+It shows that the EM and REM methods do not fully take effect when $\epsilon$ are as low as $3/255$ or even $5/255$ across different models, at least $\epsilon=8/255$ to exhibit aggressiveness.
 In contrast, our method shows excellent offensiveness even at the scale of $\epsilon=3/255$.
-For instance, in rows 2 to 4 of Table \ref{tab:compare scale} for the VGG16 model trained on CIFAR10, when $\epsilon=3/255$, the models trained with EM and REM maintain high classification accuracy and accuracy post-adversarial attack.
+For instance, in rows 3 to 6 of Table \ref{tab:compare scale} for the VGG16 model trained on CIFAR10, when $\epsilon=3/255$, the models trained with EM and REM maintain high classification accuracy and accuracy post-adversarial attack.
 However, the model poisoned by DPA exhibits extremely low accuracy post-adversarial attack, indicating that the models are very vulnerable and can be significantly impacted by adversarial examples due to the approach mentioned.
 This also suggests that the attack cost of DPA is much lower than that of traditional poisoning attacks, while also ensuring the stealthiness of our method.

-Aiming to assess stealthiness without compromising the efficacy of poisoning attacks, we set the $l_\infty$ norm attacks' parameter $\epsilon$ to $8/255$ for traditional poisoning attacks, such as EM and REM.
-For $l_2$ norm attacks, such as AR and LSP, we set $\epsilon$ to $1$.
-However, for DPA, an $\epsilon$ setting of $3/255$ is sufficient to ensure aggressiveness.